MAINTAINING THE TRUE GRASSROOTS OF FOOTBALL

 The FA Facilities & Investment Team have been working in partnership with the Grounds Management Association (GMA) to develop a Grass Pitch Improvement Strategy.
 As part of this they have developed a digital assessment tool, Pitch Power, which can be used on a laptop or mobile.

-Many clubs and organisations are already using the tool across the county.
-If you’d like to sign-up, or for more information, follow this link.
+Many clubs and organisations are already using pitch power across the county.
+To sign-up, and for more information, follow this link.

 The Pitch Power Report will provide a series of recommendations to improve the pitch's quality.